 The Kentucky Rural-Urban Exchange (RUX) invites rural and urban Kentuckians working in the arts, agriculture, community development, education, health, and business to create an influential network that possesses both the social capital and capacity needed to transform Kentucky's future.

-Each year, this partnership between Art of the Rural and Appalshop brings 75 members together over three community intensive weekends to develop professional skills and leadership potential while exploring all that Kentucky has to offer—engaging with the social culture, foodways, artistic work, natural environments, regional identity, and broader context that is defining Kentucky in the 21st Century.
+Each year, RUX brings 75 members together over three community intensive weekends per year. over the two year cohort, to develop professional skills and leadership potential while exploring all that Kentucky has to offer—engaging with the social culture, foodways, artistic work, natural environments, regional identity, and broader context that is defining Kentucky in the 21st Century.

-We also explore the issues by getting to know those most affected: square dancing with folks in recovery at an addiction treatment facility, participating in traditional Bosnian coffee service in a mosque, touring tobacco farms in transition, or discussing development and displacement with clients of a homeless shelter.
+We explore the issues by getting to know those most affected: square dancing with people in recovery at a treatment facility, enjoying Bosnian coffee service in a mosque, touring tobacco farms in transition, or discussing development and displacement with clients of a homeless shelter.